That-Dev-Girl-Sites/jhalabi.com/_posts/2017-11-28-week-5-confusion.md

   - pregnancy
 tags:
   - first trimester
+excerpt: I started a new bottle of progesterone today.
 ---

 I started a new bottle of progesterone today.
 For those of you just tuning in, that's the one that I stick up my vagina twice a day.
 It makes me bleed for about an hour each time - only a little and that is apparently OK.
 Maybe.